Alejogb1/job-board/blog-data/concatenate-in-vhdl-signals.md

 id: "concatenate-in-vhdl-signals"
 ---

-Alright so you're asking about concatenating signals in VHDL huh Been there done that got the t-shirt And a few gray hairs from debugging those pesky signal assignments trust me I've seen it all the good the bad and the downright weird when it comes to VHDL concatenation
+Alright so you're asking about concatenating signals in VHDL right Been there done that got the t-shirt And a few gray hairs from debugging those pesky signal assignments trust me I've seen it all the good the bad and the downright weird when it comes to VHDL concatenation

 First things first let's talk about why you'd even want to do this concatenating signals is fundamental for building larger data structures from smaller ones imagine you have say a 4 bit bus and a 2 bit bus and you want to treat them as a single 6 bit bus for some reason that's where concatenation comes in handy it's like assembling lego blocks into a bigger more complex structure that's kind of the basic principle